 The Midosuji ticket gates

 There are two more ticket gates on the south side of the station.
 These are the South Gate on the south-east side of the building and the Sakurabashi Gate on the south-west side.
 There is also an Eki Marche Osaka ticket gate which gives immediate access to station platforms from the Eki Marche shopping and restaurant complex on the western side of the station building.
-There are ticket machines beside all of these gates.
+The West Gate serves the station’s west side, and the Umekita Underground Gate gives access to the underground Umekita area and platforms 21-24.
+There are ticket machines beside the main gates.

 The South Gate